VannAtApollo/se-demo-template/README.md

 Use this template to quickly build and deploy a Federated demo environment.

+Use the included setup tool (`make setup`) whenever possible as it saves your information and can be re-run multiple times to update `.env` files and `cloudbuild.yaml` files.

 ## Prereqs

  1. Check out this repository (forking is disabled, sorry)